Catherine Moez, PhD

 I've recently started working with maps data in R. For local authority lists and election results (currently covering England and Wales local elections from 2021 to May 2025), see my Github folder UK Local Authority Districts.
 The list may be helpful if you are using the ONS shapefiles for local authority districts.

-January 2025: Irish language text resources
+January 2025: Irish language and other text analysis resources

 See more text analysis resources (e.g., translations of existing lexicons) at my Github.

 Australia: Australian MPs' party affiliations 2006-2024.
 Sourced from OpenAustralia.org for currently serving MPs and Wikipedia scraping (former MPs).
 March 28, 2024.
-I also have lists of 'soft' vs 'hard' left Labor MPs I am developing -- please contact if interested.
+I also have lists of 'soft' vs 'hard' left Australian Labor MPs I am developing -- please contact if interested.

 Site © 2023-present.
-Last updated May 2025.
+Last updated August 29, 2025.